Marc-Solution/Mavera/TESTING.md

 - When submitting without any message an error message about the required fields appears.
 - When submitting with an invalid email address an error message about the required fields appears.
 - When submitting the form with all inputs valid a success message success message opens in a new tab.

+# Alt attribute for images

+For the banner images on the website I use a div with the image as background.
+I used the title attribute on the banner images to describe the image instead of the alt attribute since an alt attribute won’t work on a div.

 # Testing the user stories